M1 Finance vs Interactive Brokers (2026):

 - Account opening is not available in most EU countries.

-- No UCITS ETFs — EU retail investors typically cannot buy US-domiciled ETF tickers.
+- No UCITS ETFs — EU retail investors typically cannot buy US-domiciled ETF tickers due to PRIIPs rules.

 - No EUR funding or multi-currency handling.